Inflectra/kronodesk-documentation/docs/Administration_Guide/Installing KronoDesk.md

 not operate until a correct license key is entered.

-If for any reason you are unable to get the provided license key to work, please contact Inflectra^®^ customer support immediately and they will resolve the issue.
+If for any reason you are unable to get the provided license key to work, please contact Inflectra<sup>®</sup> customer support immediately and they will resolve the issue.

-After clicking \<Next\>, you will be given the choice of installation to
+After clicking <Next\>, you will be given the choice of installation to
 perform:

 ![](img/Installing_KronoDesk_13.png)